CenturyLinkCloud/PublicKB/Release Notes/2015-09-01-cloud-platform-release-notes.md

 ### Bug Fixes (5)

-* __Blueprint that builds server then adds public IP address can fail__ We fixed an issue where the asynchronous nature of blueprint server builds could cuase adding of public IP address to fail.
+* __Blueprint that builds server then adds public IP address can fail__ We fixed an issue where the asynchronous nature of blueprint server builds could cause adding of public IP address to fail.

 * __Delete all Account Servers does not delete 'Queued For Delete Servers'__ The delete all Account Servers not accounts for the queued for delete servers.